Arrest Trends in San Francisco, 2018-2024

 I analyze arrest activity trends in San Francisco, with a particular focus on trends in the post-pandemic period.

-In this memo I analyze trends in arrest activity in San Francisco between 2018 and 2024.
+In this memo I analyze trends in arrest and citation activity 1 in San Francisco between 2018 and 2024.
 Arrest activity decreased during this period, marked by a steady decline before the pandemic, a sharp drop at the outset of the pandemic, and generally low arrest activity in the post-pandemic.
 In the post-pandemic, arrest levels for almost every class of crime were less than or equal to arrest levels in the pre-pandemic, except for drug sale arrests, which substantially increased.
 The vast majority of those increased drug sale arrests took place in the Tenderloin.
 Indeed, the Tenderloin was an exception to the trend of decreasing arrests in San Francisco – arrest activity in the district increased in the post-pandemic, with drug sale arrests driving the increase.

-An important caveat of this analysis is that it examines arrests, not crime.
+An important caveat of this analysis is that it examines arrests and citations, not crime.
 Of all crime events, arrests only include those events that are reported to law enforcement and go on to produce an arrest.
 Trends in arrest do not necessarily point to equal trends in crime, rather they point to trends in how the City and Police Department are prioritizing law enforcement resources, specifically policing.
 Thus I conclude that in the post-pandemic, the City shifted policing resources towards the Tenderloin and prioritized making arrests for drug sale crime.

 Geographic concentration in the Tenderloin